 - 2 Tbsp canola oil

 - 2 green onions, thinly sliced

-- In a bowl combine sesame oil, egg white, 1 Tbls soy sauce, 4 Tbls cornstarch.
+- In a bowl combine sesame oil, egg white, 1 Tbsp soy sauce, 4 Tbsp cornstarch.
 Whisk until smooth (make take a minute).
 Add the chicken, tossing to coat.
 Let sit for 20 minutes.

-- In a liquid measuring cup mix together chicken stock, ginger, chili garlic sauce, sugar, 4 Tbls soy sauce, 1 Tbls cornstarch, and garlic.
+- In a liquid measuring cup mix together chicken broth, ginger, chili garlic sauce, sugar, 4 Tbsp soy sauce, 1 Tbsp cornstarch, and garlic.
 Whisk until combined.
 Set aside.

 - Add the soy sauce mixture to the pan, heat for about 5 minutes, stirring frequently.
 It should start to chicken, and turn glossy.
 Add the chicken back to the pan.
 Stir until coated.
 Remove from heat.
 Serve over white rice, garnish with green onions.